Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Introduction

 In particular, $\pi$ is induced by the map $T(x):=\nabla_x c(x,\cdot)^{-1}(-\nabla \varphi(x))$. \end{corollary}

-Uniqueness of the optimal coupling concentrated on $I^+$ holds under much weaker assumption (\cite{McCann2}, Theorem 7.1), where it is also shown that this coupling is induced by a map.
+Uniqueness of an optimal coupling among all couplings concentrated on $I^+$ holds under much weaker assumption (\cite{McCann2}, Theorem 7.1), where it is also shown that this coupling is induced by a map.
 The new part of this theorem is the characterization of the optimal coupling via equation \eqref{eqbp} (with an actual derivative).
-It is worth noting that, in the setting of the theorem, the result shows that $\mu$ and $\nu$ are strongly timelike $p$-dualisable in the sense of \cite{Mondino/Cavalletti}.

-Under the assumptions of Corollary 1.7 (or Theorem 1.6), we know that the unique optimal coupling must be concentrated on $I^+$.
-A natural question, pointed out to me by Stefan Suhr, is to find conditions on the measures this coupling is not only concentrated but supported on $I^+$.
-It turns out that the conditions above are not sufficient.
-Indeed, in Example \ref{exa} we provide an example of a very nice measure $\mu$ and a convex combination of two Dirac measure as target measure $\nu$, such that all of the above assumptions are satisfied, the optimal coupling, however, is not supported on $I^+$.
-This shows that – in addition to compactness, disjointness and strict timelikeness – conditions on the target measure $\nu$ must be imposed to ensure that the transport is locally bounded away from the lightcone, i.e.\ $\supp(\pi)\subseteq I^+$.

-As mentioned earlier, the final goal of this paper is to establish a result about the existence of $C^{1,1}_{loc}$ maximizing pairs between intermediate measures of a displacement interpolation.
+It is also interesting to note that the optimal coupling above is in general only concentrated, but not supported on $I^+$ (see Section \ref{secd}).